bndtools/bndtools.github.io/tutorial.md

 Note that, since this is a unit test rather than an integration test, we did not need to run an OSGi Framework; the standard JUnit launcher is used.
 Again, this is possible because the component under test is a POJO.

+To learn more about Testing see [this section of the manual](https://bnd.bndtools.org/chapters/310-testing.html) as well as the section about [Testing with Launchpad](https://bnd.bndtools.org/chapters/315-launchpad-testing.html).

 ## Build the Implementation Bundle

 As in the previous project, a bundle is automatically built based on the content of `bnd.bnd`.
 In the current project however, we want to build *two* separate bundles.
 To achieve this we need to enable a feature called "sub-bundles".